G-dH/custom-hot-corners-extended/README.md

 - redesigned `Monitor` corner settings page, added toggle button for direct control over `Enable in Fullscreen` option.
 - redesigned `Keyboard` and `Custom Menus` Options pages and added butons for control over tree view
 - Custom menus adds focused window title as the first item only if the menu contains actions that target the window.
+- action `Run Preset Command ...` now can activate application by app id (.desktop launcher file name) and was renamed to `Run Preset Command / Activate App ...`.
+App chooser dialog can now produce command or app id and the latter is default (preffered) option as it's native way to launch / activate application in GNOME Shell.

 Fixes: